-Although there has been substantial research dedicated to the study of nonverbal communicative behaviors (including gaze behavior), such research has focused either on the interaction between conversational regulation (e.g. turn-taking) and nonverbal behaviors or the interaction between discourse structure and non-verbal behaviors.
-That is, there has been little research on the interaction between turn-taking and discourse structure, and even less research that takes both types of linguistic structures into account in investigating non-verbal This lacuna is due to historical accidents of behaviors. disciplinary boundaries rather than any lack of inherent theoretical interest.
+Although there has been substantial research dedicated to the study of nonverbal communicative behaviors (including gaze behavior), such research has focused either on the interaction between conversational regulation (e.g. turn-taking) and non-verbal behaviors or the interaction between discourse structure and non-verbal behaviors.
+That is, there has been little research on the interaction between turn-taking and discourse structure, and even less research that takes both types of linguistic structures into account in investigating non-verbal behaviors.
+This lacuna is due to historical accidents of disciplinary boundaries rather than any lack of inherent theoretical interest.
 The current paper addresses the problem of designing conversational agents that exhibit appropriate gaze behavior through an approach that ties information structure to turn-taking.
-In this, new, appproach, the exchange of looks between participants is related to both information threads and the exchange of turns during the flow of conversation.
-We turn to this new approach because current approaches have failed to capture the relationship of gaze behavior to contextual boundaries in the incremental exchange of information.
+The exchange of looks between participants is related to information threads and the exchange of turns during the flow of conversation.
+Current approaches have failed to capture the relationship of gaze behavior to contextual boundaries in the incremental exchange of information.
 In order to account for this aspect of turn-taking, we employ information structure distinctions as a representation of coherence in the accumulation of information within and across turns in dyadic conversations.
 We examine gaze behavior in relation to propositional content.
 Semantic content is divided into thematic and rhematic constituents that allow propositions to be presented in a way that highlights the shared content between utterances.

 After conducting an empirical analysis on experimental data, we propose these heuristics: the beginning of the thematic part of an utterance is frequently accompanied by gaze behavior that looks away from the hearer, while the beginning of the rhematic part is usually accompanied by gaze behavior that looks toward the hearer.
 In cases where the beginning of the theme coincides with the beginning of a turn, the speaker always looks away from the hearer.
 In cases where the beginning of the rheme coincides with the end of the turn, the speaker always looks toward the listener.
 A simple algorithm for assigning gaze behavior is proposed on the basis of these heuristics.
-We describe work in progress to implement a conversational agent with capabilities for generating gaze behavior related to propositional content in order to illustrate the application of this research to humancomputer conversation.
+We describe work in progress to implement a conversational agent with capabilities for generating gaze behavior related to propositional content in order to illustrate the application of this research to human-computer conversation.

-2. Background
+Background

-2.1 Gaze and Turn-Taking
+Gaze and Turn-Taking